-In an effort to enhance the City's ability to recruit and retain quality employees, the Budget includes a 4% salary adjustment for city staff which is about \$320,000.
-Health insurance costs are budgeted with a 15% increase in premiums and represents \$23,546.
+In an effort to enhance the City's ability to recruit and retain quality employees, the Budget includes a 4.5% salary adjustment for city staff which is about \$343,052.
+Health insurance costs are budgeted with a 15% increase in premiums and represents an increase of \$23,546.